bitcoin/bitcoin/README.md

 **Important**: We do not accept translation changes as GitHub pull requests because the next pull from Transifex would automatically overwrite them again.

-Translators should also follow the [forum](https://www.chaincoin.org/forum/topic/chaincoin-worldwide-collaboration.88/).
+Translators should also follow the translation channel in our [Discord](https://discord.gg/NabdcJ7).